Bridge Design Pattern in C#

 Step 3: Creating Abstract Remote Control

-Create a class with the name AbstractRemoteControl.cs and then copy and paste the following code into it.
-This is going to be an abstract class having three abstract methods (SwitchOn, SwitchOff, and SetChannel).
-Here, you can give the method names the same as the ILEDTV interface or you can also give different names.
-It has one protected variable ledTv which is going to be available to subclasses.
+Create a class named AbstractRemoteControl.cs and copy and paste the following code.
+This class will have three abstract methods (SwitchOn, SwitchOff, and SetChannel).
+Here, you can give the method names the same as the ILEDTV interface, or you can also give different names.
+It has one protected variable, ledTv, which will be available to subclasses.

 namespace BridgeDesignPattern